Golden Age of Argentine cinema: 1942–1955: Industry crisis and state intervention

 In the context of the war, Argentina's success in the Latin American film industry posed a challenge for American policymakers.
-Argentina's policy of neutrality, under President Ramón Castillo, was influenced by factors such as the Smoot-Hawley Act of 1930, which led to high U.S. tariffs on Argentine imports, fostering anti-American sentiment.
+Argentina's policy of neutrality was influenced by factors such as the Smoot–Hawley Act of 1930, which led to high U.S. tariffs on Argentine imports, fostering anti-American sentiment.
 This was further exacerbated by the Lend-Lease Act of 1941, where the U.S. provided arms to Argentina's regional rival, Brazil.
 Despite some right-wing nationalists' pro-Nazi inclinations, Argentina's neutral stance was initially supported by Britain, which relied on Argentine food imports and feared that abandoning neutrality would disrupt trade.
 However, Argentina's refusal to join the Pan-American alliance and its occasional censorship of Hollywood films at the behest of Germany and Spain fueled U.S. suspicions about South American Fascism and led the Office of the Coordinator of Inter-American Affairs (OCIAA) to counteract by promoting Mexican films over Argentine ones.
 The U.S. bolstered the Mexican film industry with investment, loans, equipment, and technical assistance, while restricting the export of raw film stock to Argentina, which resulted in severe shortages for national studios and forced them to rely on the more expensive black market.
 Consequently, Argentine film production plummeted from 56 films in 1942 to only 36 in 1943, while Mexican production rose from 49 to 67 in the same period.
 By the end of the war, Mexico had firmly supplanted Argentina as the leading producer of Spanish-language films in Latin America, with a significant increase in production.
 The boycott was beneficial for North American investors who had heavily invested in the Mexican film industry, ensuring that political and commercial interests were closely aligned.